Wed. April 21

 Note: the battery-operated ones typically make a shorter, stubbier point that is not as useful for subtle blending.
 Electric is recommended because there will be frequent sharpening, but the most important thing for this technique is the tapered point.

 First time students: Print the Templates pdf on 2 pieces of card stock.
 Cut out the two half circles and tape together.
 (You don’t need to do this if you have a compass.

 Intermediate/Advanced students: Print the Templates pdf on card stock if you need the triangle or hexagon template or the circle template.
 Optional: French curve, drafting triangle, geometric shape stencils (circles, triangles, etc), other shape stencils such as diamonds, hearts, stars, moons (generally 1-2 inches in diameter or smaller).
 Other favorite stencils with simple shapes.
 Inspirational source material: simple images from a favorite topic, such as Egyptian symbols, suns & moons, flowers, etc.

-Everyone: Scissors, tape, tracing paper.
+Everyone: Scissors, tape, tracing paper, ruler.
 The book, Mandala: Luminous Symbols for Healing by Dr. Judith Cornell is recommended but not required.

 Intermediate/Advanced students: reference material, additional stencils as desired.
 Making your own stencils from downloaded images printed on card stock will be demonstrated, if you want to try this, you may want to have on hand: card stock, craft knife, surface to cut on with the craft knife.